coinzilla-blog-MiCA-Regulations-The-End-of-USDT-Payouts

 If you were previously receiving payments in USDT as a publisher, you’ll need to update your payment details to one of the following options:

-• Crypto wallet: If your current preferred payment method is USDT, you need to update it to USDC or any of the other accepted payment methods.
+• Crypto wallet: If your preferred payment method is USDT, you need to update it to USDC or another accepted payment method.

 • Bank transfer: Alternatively, you can opt for bank transfers, and payments will be sent directly to your bank account.

-For advertisers, USDT is no longer an accepted payment method via CoinGate.
+For advertisers, USDT is no longer accepted as a payment method via CoinGate.
 However, you can still fund your Coinzilla account using:

 • Other cryptocurrencies (via CoinGate): Coinzilla accepts all cryptocurrencies available on CoinGate.
 For an updated list, check CoinGate’s official website.